Golf simulators are a big investment.

 A launch monitor is designed to give you information related to your swing and shot stats.
 This helps you learn more about your skills as you work to improve them.

-Similarly, you can use a launch monitor alone, but you’ll only receive performance data.
+A launch monitor is a main part of any golf simulation package because it’s the component responsible for delivering performance data.
+You can use a launch monitor alone, but you’ll only receive performance data.
 You won’t play a virtual course as the device doesn’t show any visual elements.

 Final Thoughts